2020-2021 MINIGRANTS

 Minigrants are available for arts projects, professional development for artists and arts organizations, and arts support to schools.
-The Copper Country Community Arts Council (CCCAC) is the administrator for the Regional Regranting program of the Michigan Council for Arts and Cultural Affairs (MCACA).
+The Copper Country Community Arts Council (CCCAC) is the administrator for the Regional Regranting program of the Michigan Arts and Culture Council (MACC).
 The CCCAC facilitates funding opportunities for arts projects in the six counties of the Western Upper Peninsula; Baraga, Gogebic, Houghton, Iron, Keweenaw, and Ontonagon.

 More about the Minigrant program

-The Copper Country Community Arts Council (CCCAC) is Region 1A administrator for the Regional Re-granting program of the Michigan Council for Arts and Cultural Affairs (MCACA).
+The Copper Country Community Arts Council (CCCAC) is Region 1A administrator for the Regional Re-granting program of the Michigan Arts and Culture Council (MACC).
 The CCCAC facilitates funding opportunities for arts projects in the six counties of the Western Upper Peninsula; Houghton, Keweenaw, Baraga, Ontonagon, Gogebic and Iron.

 |